storrer/forex-with-flask/conceptual-answers.md

 A cookie is a small key value pair that are used to give multiple requests a kind of state-ness.
 The are stored in the browser with variable expiration dates.

 # What is the session object in Flask?
 > A session makes it possible to remember information from one request to another.
 The way Flask does this is by using a signed cookie.
 The user can look at the session contents, but can’t modify it unless they know the secret key.
+We have access to the session object in Jinja templates.
 # What does Flask's `jsonify()` do?
 `flask.json.jsonify()` accepts one value, a list, or other data types as arguments.
 It turns them into a JSON string and returns that JSON object wrapped in a Response.